-Improving the health and wellbeing of Aboriginal and Torres Strait Islander people is one of Australia’s highest health priorities
+Improving the health of Aboriginal and Torres Strait Islander people

 The RACGP is committed to raising awareness of Aboriginal and Torres Strait Islander health needs and, as a result, RACGP Aboriginal and Torres Strait Islander Health was formed in 2010 to help ‘close the gap’.